SnapDragonfly/jetson-fpv/README.md

 4. stabilizer doesn't seem to be that stabilized
 5. optimize yolo performance
 6. follow me Rover drive
+7. add Ultralytics YOLO11 on NVIDIA Jetson using DeepStream SDK and TensorRT

 # Happy Flying!